dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 ### <mark style="background: #FF5582A6;">Services:</mark>

-Each layer of the reference model provides a set of functionality to the layer immediately above:
+<mark style="background: #FF5582A6;">Each layer of the reference model provides a set of functionality to the layer immediately above:</mark>
 - This set of functionalities is known as <mark style="background: #FF5582A6;">the Services</mark>.
 - The layer below is known as the <mark style="background: #FF5582A6;">Service Provider</mark> and the layer above is known as the <mark style="background: #FF5582A6;">Service User</mark>